curagea/uber_sudoku/README.md

 Sass saved my hands from RSI.

 ## App Structure
-Fairly simple organization: Javascript files are in js/, Sass files are in scss/.
+Fairly simple organization.
+Should be self-explanatory, though on production I would put jQuery and third-party plugins in a separate folder within js/.
+Same goes for Sass files.

+The image files have also been optimized to reduce file size.

 ## Browsers Tested
 * Google Chrome on Mac
 * IE10
 * Mobile Safari on an iPhone 4S

-It *should* look fine on a Retina Mac, though since I don't have one, I can't tell.
+It *should* look fine on a Retina Mac, but since I don't have one, I can't tell.

 ## Decisions

 ### Tables versus flexbox
-I thought about using flex-box for the board markup, because semantically speaking, tables are for tabular data, like listing different heights at different times, for example.
-Then I realized that, essentially, the various digits in a Sudoku game *are* tabular data; different digits reside at different locations on a board.
-Also, flexbox wouldn't have been much simpler to deal with.
+I thought about using flex-box for the board markup, but tables are more appropriate, semantically speaking.
+Digits are data for the board, after all.

 At least I didn't use tables for layout :/